etingof/snmpfwd/docs/source/configuration/server-configuration.rst

 *snmp-transport-options*
 ++++++++++++++++++++++++

-Enable specific networking options.
-Valid values:
+Enable advanced networking options.
+Valid values are:

 * *transparent-proxy* - enables SNMP request-response communication at any IP address, even if such IP interface does not exist at this system